Theory of Little-Parks oscillations by vortices in two-dimensional superconductors

 From the above analysis, we identify the bulk region as the region where $\rho(y)$ varies linearly with $y$, while the boundary region is defined as the region within a distance $\kappa^{-1}\sim 2$ from the edges.
 As $L_y$ increases, the bulk region grows monotonically [see Fig.~\ref{fig:fig2}(c)].
 To compare the charge contributions from the bulk and boundary regions, we define the boundary-induced charge $Q_{bnd}=\int_{0}^{\kappa^{-1}}dy\,\rho(y)$ and the bulk-induced charge $Q_{bulk}=\int_{\kappa^{-1}}^{L_y/2}dy\,\rho(y)$.
 The ratio $Q_{bnd}/Q_{bulk}$ as a function of $L_y$ is shown in Fig.~\ref{fig:fig2}(d).
 We find that the bulk and boundary charges become comparable at $L_y\sim 20$ for our simulation parameters.

 \emph{ Half-quantum flux shift in LP oscillations.---} As pointed out above, the boundary charge $q_{bnd}$ varies periodically with period $\Phi_0$.
 Consequently, the bulk charge distribution is also expected to exhibit periodic dependence on the magnetic flux.
 We therefore investigate how the free charge density $n_{free}$ varies with the magnetic flux $\Phi$ in a 2D superconducting ring.
 We focus on the free charge density because, near the BKT transition, the resistance is dominated by free (i.e., unbound) vortices.
 As a result, the dependence of $n_{free}$ on $\Phi$ directly corresponds to the LP oscillations of 2D superconductors near the BKT transition.
-In the Monte Carlo simulations, a charge located at $\bm{r}_i$ is defined as free if the nearest charge of opposite sign at $\bm{r}_j$ satisfies $|\bm{r}_i-\bm{r}_j|>r_{\mathrm{free}}$, where $r_{\mathrm{free}}$ is the cutoff distance beyond which opposite charges are regarded as unbound.
-Below, we set $r_{\mathrm{free}} = 0.7$, for which the LP oscillations remain clearly visible.
-Note that varying $r_{\mathrm{free}}$ mainly affects the amplitude of the LP oscillations (see SM \cite{Supp}), while the key trends regarding the LP discussed below remain unchanged.
-The free-vortex density is then defined as $n_{free}=\frac{\langle N_{free}\rangle}{L_xL_y}$, where $\langle N_{free}\rangle$ is the number of free vortices averaged over Monte Carlo measurements.
 Since the resistance is proportional to $n_{\mathrm{free}}$, peaks in the curves at integer (half-integer) flux quanta correspond to the unconventional $\pi$-ring (conventional $0$-ring) behavior in the LP effect.